 Making the District more disaster resistant and disaster resilient means taking proactive steps and actions to protect life safety, reduce property damage, minimize economic losses and disruption, and shorten the recovery period from future disasters.
 Additionally, the Federal Emergency Management Agency (FEMA) now requires each special district to adopt a multi-hazard mitigation plan or annex to an anchor plan to remain eligible for future pre- or post-disaster FEMA mitigation funding.
 Thus, an important objective in developing this plan is to maintain eligibility for FEMA funding and to enhance the District’s ability to garner future FEMA mitigation funding.

 The District has convened an internal planning team and retained a local hazard mitigation expert to assist in the plan development.
 We will be posting regular plan updates on this website and will welcome comments, suggestions, and other inputs from everyone with an interest in making the District as disaster resistant and disaster resilient as possible.
-The District will also have public meetings on dates to be announced for community feedback during preparation of the LHMP.
+The District held public meetings for community feedback during preparation of the LHMP.

 **Note: All FEMA downloads updated as of February 2, 2017